Amebis/eduVPN/doc/Customization.md

 ### `InstituteAccessServers` (`REG_MULTI_SZ`)

 `InstituteAccessServers` allows preconfiguring the client with Institute Access server(s).
 May contain any number of eduVPN server base URLs (e.g. `https://demo.eduvpn.nl/`).
-The servers on this list are displayed first and cannot be modified by user.
+The servers on this list cannot be removed by user.
 However, user may add additional Institute Access servers.

 ### `SecureInternetOrganization` (`REG_SZ`)